mitchcapper/CefSharpDockerfiles/README.md

 I suggest auto-shutdown to make sure you don't leave it running.

 ### Estimated time requirements
-With the Azure F32 v2 host above the total estimated build time is about 3.5 hours (~ $10 on azure).
+With the Azure F32 v2 host above the total estimated build time is about 2.1 hours (~$6 on azure).
 Machines are nice 600MB/sec read/write to the local disk.
 The time could be cut close to in half if you used a F64 v2 VM, but your cost will remain the same (as its twice the price for twice the power).
 Note it can vary somewhat dramatically for the not cef build steps based on the luck of the draw (but the cef build is most of the build time).
 It seems local IO depending on what physical host it is spun up on can cause 30-50% performance fluxes.
 Most of the build steps make efficient use of the machine however: The git cloning is not very efficient.
 It is 30 minutes of the cef build time below.
 It doesn't quite max out network or IO.
 The linking stage is also not super efficient see the DUAL_BUILD flag below to help with that.
 Linking will take 20+ minutes per platform (40 total unless run concurrently).
 Here are the individual build/commit times:
-- pull source image: 6 minutes
+- pull source image: 5 minutes
-- vs: 11.6 minutes
+- vs: 11 minutes
-- cef: 2.8 hours
+- cef: 1.8 hours
-- cef binary copy: 6 seconds
-- cef_compiled: 65 seconds
+- cef-binary: 3 minutes
-- cefsharp: 12 minutes
+- cefsharp: 3.7 minutes